CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 - To fix this, I researched online an easier way to display them.
 I then changed the name to a string instead of a separate js file.

 What was learned or improved during the process:
+- I learned how to insert a search bar and make it display only when I wanted to.
+- I gained more knowledge on inserting images, as I learned how to put an image into a button component.
+- My styling improved, as I styled lots of things in the website such as the navigation bar, etc.
+- My understanding of how to use svelte improved also.

 Lee Lindsay (LeeLindsaySetu / Solomiya-Datskiv (for some reason this happens all the time)):